This article outlines what you can do improve the accessibility of your Vidyard players for viewers with disabilities.

 1.2.1 Audio-only and video-only (pre-recorded)

-Audio-only and video-only content requires a transcript.
-Speaker names will have to be provided, but you can request transcripts through the Request Transcriptions feature.
+Audio-only and video-only content requires a transcript where speaker names are provided.
+To obtain a transcript you can request a caption for your video, then download the caption without timestamps to use as the basis for a transcript.
 You can upload a descriptive audio track with your video, but if you do not do this a transcript can be written describing the visuals.

 Descriptive audio also meets this criteria for video-only content.
 Vidyard supports videos with multiple audio tracks, so you can upload videos with a described video audio track to aid people who are visually impaired.